Basic care

 4. Trim any long hair around the wound using pet-safe scissors.
 This step aids in maintaining hygiene and prevents hair from interfering with the healing process.

 Since the paw is such a delicate place, restrict strenuous activity while the wound is healing.
-Excessive activity can reopen the wound and hinder healing.
+Excessive activity can reopen the wound and hinder healing, so ensure your dog rests adequately.

-Consult a veterinarian if you have any concerns about the severity of the wound, the healing process, or if any signs of infection appear.
+Consult a veterinarian if you have any concerns about the severity of the wound, the healing process, or if any signs of infection appear, such as increased redness or discharge.

 How to Treat Dog Wounds at Home - How to heal a dog’s paw wound